 Corns on Feet Removal At Home

-This page is dedicated to providing you information about the different possible treatments for corns, as well as some basic information about what corns are.
+This page is dedicated to providing you information about the different possible treatments for corns and some basic information about what corns are.
 For more information about corns, visit our Heloma molle and Heloma Durum pages.

 What Is A Foot Corn?

-A foot corn is a uniquely shaped callus that resembles a pebble or a corn kernel; it almost seems like you stepped on a little rock Because of it’s shape, the corn concentrates the pressure into a small pinpoint pinpoint area.
+A foot corn is a uniquely shaped callus that resembles a pebble or a corn kernel; it almost seems like you stepped on a little rock.
+Because of its shape, the corn concentrates the pressure into a small pinpoint area.
 This causes deep tissue pain and potential ulceration.